NoahWillis/NoahWillis/README.md

 Hi, I'm Noah!

-I'm a recent high school graduate with a strong passion for technology, learning, and building cool things.
+I'm a current software engineer apprentice with a strong passion for technology, learning, and building cool things.
 I enjoy working with others, solving problems, and constantly improving my skills.

 # 🌱 About Me: